galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 ## <a name="headgradle"></a>Creating an example Galasa project using Gradle

 1. Ensure that Eclipse is running.
+1. Depending on your operating system, choose _Window > Preferences > Galasa_ or _Eclipse > Preferences > Galasa_ and change the _Remote Maven URI_ to the local Maven directory, for example, `file:///home/username/galasa-isolated-mvp/maven` to enable running tests to access any dependencies. <br>
+Note: If you are using the Docker image, set the URL to the running container, for example, `http://localhost:8080/maven`.
+1. Click _Apply and Close_.
-2. Choose _File > New > Example_, select _SimBank example Gradle projects_ and click _Next_.
+1. Choose _File > New > Example_, select _SimBank example Gradle projects_ and click _Next_.
-3. Confirm your _New project_ prefix (it's OK to leave it as `dev.galasa.simbank`) and press _Finish_.
+1. Confirm your _New project_ prefix (it's OK to leave it as `dev.galasa.simbank`) and press _Finish_.
 In your _Package Explorer_ (if it's not visible, choose _Window > Show View > Package Explorer_), three new entries appear:
 ```
 dev.galasa.simbank.parent
 dev.galasa.simbank.manager
 dev.galasa.simbank.tests
 ```
-4. Add a ```pluginManagement``` section, at the top of the `settings.gradle` file in `dev.galasa.simbank.parent` so that the Gradle build can search the Maven directory for any required plug-ins.
+1. Add a ```pluginManagement``` section, at the top of the `settings.gradle` file in `dev.galasa.simbank.parent` so that the Gradle build can search the Maven directory for any required plug-ins.
 Specify the Maven repository as the location of the unzipped Maven directory.
 For example:
 ```
 pluginManagement {
     repositories {